Definition of Capital Lease Criteria

 Explanation

-- A lease may be treated is normally understood in a situation where a lessor (owner of the asset) leases his asset to a lessee (user of the asset) against a frequency of fixed payment of amount.
-It is paid monthly usually.
+- A lease may be treated as normally understood in a situation where a lessor (owner of the asset) leases his asset to a lessee (user of the asset) against a frequency of fixed payment of the amount.
+It is usually paid monthly.
 This is an operating lease.

-- Capital lease arises a situation where certain criteria are set by the relevant accounting standards which treats a lease as a capital lease.
+- Capital lease arises where certain criteria are set by the relevant accounting standards that treat a lease as a capital lease.

 - The basis of the criteria is that the purpose of buying the asset gets completed through the lessee.

-- The criteria identify the consumption of the asset& thus defines few rules to treat the lease as capital lease.
+- The standards identify the consumption of the asset& thus define a few rules to treat the lease as a capital lease.

-- It is not just nomenclature of a type of lease but such classification changes the end results of the lease.
+- It is not just the nomenclature of a type of lease, but such classification changes the lease results.

 Example of Capital Lease Criteria